• Skip to primary navigation

 This butternut squash soup recipe is really easy to make in 1 pot in 45 minutes!
 You can make it using an immersion blender or a conventional blender!
 Let’s walk through the steps together, and don’t forget to watch the video!

-Add onions, celery, carrots and butter to a large stockpot.
+Then, put the onions, celery, carrots and butter in a large stockpot.
 Cover and cook over medium-high heat until the onions become translucent (about 8 minutes).

-Once the vegetables are soft and onions are translucent, add the butternut squash, cinnamon, nutmeg, sea salt black pepper, and stir to until spices are evenly distributed.
-Add water, maple syrup, and brown sugar and stir until combined.
+Once the vegetables are soft and onions are translucent, add the butternut squash, cinnamon, nutmeg, sea salt black pepper, water, maple syrup, and brown sugar and stir until combined.
 Then, cover and bring mixture to a boil.

 Once the mixture comes to a boil, remove the lid, reduce the heat and simmer for 15 minutes.